sherlock-audit/2023-11-olympus/README.md

 ___

 ### Q: Which ERC20 tokens do you expect will interact with the smart contracts?
-DAI, sDAI, wETH, veFXS, FXS, OHM, USDC
+DAI, sDAI, wETH, veFXS, FXS, OHM
 ___

 ### Q: Which ERC721 tokens do you expect will interact with the smart contracts?